Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 ---

 ## Nvidia GPU Compatibility

-- RTX 10XX, 20XX: Supported with SDPA attention.
-Use the Install_Wan2GP_Torch_2.6.0+cu12.4.bat for compatibility.
-- RTX 30XX, 40XX: Sage Attention Support.
-Use the Install_Wan2GP_Torch_2.7.1+cu12.8.bat.
+- RTX 30XX, 40XX, 50XX: Sage Attention Supported.
+Use Install_Wan2GP_Torch_2.7.1+cu12.8.bat
-- RTX 50XX: Use the Install_Wan2GP_Torch_2.7.1+cu12.8.bat.
 ---

 Make sure your Nvidia graphics drivers are up-to-date.
 If they are not or if your not sure, please click on the following link to download Nvidia graphics drivers. 👉 [Nvidia Drivers](https://www.nvidia.com/en-us/software/nvidia-app/) 👈

 Make sure you have Git installed as it will be needed to update Wan2GP, if not download the Git Standalone Installer and click on Git for Windows/x64 Setup. 👉 [Git Standalone Installer Download](https://git-scm.com/downloads/win) 👈 To install Git, double click Git.exe and just keep clicking next until it's installed, you don't need to change anything.

+These instructions below won't work for this version of Wan2GP, because this version uses python_embedded and not Conda or a venv.

 For detailed installation instructions for different GPU generations:
-- **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for RTX 10XX to RTX 50XX
+- **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for GTX 10XX to RTX 50XX

 ## 🎯 Usage